 Gluten intolerance causes intestinal symptoms such as flatulence, stomach pain, diarrhea or constipation, but these signs can also appear in several other diseases, so often this type of intolerance is not diagnosed.
 When it is severe, it can cause Celiac Disease, which may cause stronger and more frequent symptoms of abdominal pain and diarrhea.

 This allergy to gluten can occur in both children and adults, and is due to the inability or difficulty in digesting gluten, which is a protein present in wheat, rye and barley, and its treatment consists in removing gluten from there diet.
+See all the foods that contain gluten.

 If you think you may be intolerant to gluten, choose the symptoms you experience from the ones below, to find out your probability of being gluten intolerant: